-- (a) In this Constitution: - 'Aboriginal Art' means works of art and craft created and/or designed by Aborigines. - 'Aboriginal Art Code' means the document prepared by the Board that sets out binding rules, guidelines and structures to be observed in their dealings with Aboriginal artists. - 'Aboriginal Member' means any Member who is an Aboriginal. - 'Aborigine and Aboriginal' mean someone of Aboriginal or Torres Strait Islander descent. - 'Association' means the Aboriginal Art Association of Australia Ltd. - 'Board' means the officers of the Association comprising the officers referred to in paragraph 17.. - 'Code of Ethics' means the Code of Ethics and Business Practice of the Association as set out in Appendix 1. - 'Complaints Handling Procedures' means the procedures set out by the Board governing the investigation of complaints raised regarding the Code of Ethics. - 'Constitution' means this Constitution and all supplementary substituted or amending provisions for the time being in force. - 'DCEC' means the Disputes & Code of Ethics Committee which is defined in paragraph 11. - 'General Meeting' means a general meeting of the Members of the Association; - 'Law' means the Corporations Act 2001 (Cth) including any regulations, amendment or re-enactment thereof for the time being in force; - 'Member' means a member of the Association and includes all the categories of membership listed in paragraph 6.
+(a) In this Constitution:

+- 'Aboriginal Art' means works of art and craft created and/or designed by Aborigines. - 'Aboriginal Art Code' means the document prepared by the Board that sets out binding rules, guidelines and structures to be observed in their dealings with Aboriginal artists. - 'Aboriginal Member' means any Member who is an Aboriginal. - 'Aborigine and Aboriginal' mean someone of Aboriginal or Torres Strait Islander descent. - 'Association' means the Aboriginal Art Association of Australia Ltd. - 'Board' means the Members and officers of the Association elected or appointed pursuant to paragraph 18. - 'Board Members' means members of the Board. - 'Code of Ethics' means the Code of Ethics and Business Practice of the Association as set out in Appendix 1. - 'Complaints Handling Procedures' means the procedures set out by the Board governing the investigation of complaints raised regarding the Code of Ethics. - 'Constitution' means this Constitution and all supplementary substituted or amending provisions for the time being in force. - 'DCEC' means the Disputes & Code of Ethics Committee which is defined in paragraph 12. - 'General Meeting' means a general meeting of the Members of the Association; - 'Law' means the Corporations Act 2001 (Cth) including any regulations, amendment or re-enactment thereof for the time being in force; - 'Member' means a member of the Association and includes all the categories of membership listed in paragraph 7.
 Any reference to "he" "she" or "it" may be used interchangeably;